Requirements for a complete application

 The documents must be translated into Swedish or English by a sworn translator.

 If the employee is granted a permanent residence permit, different requirements apply for the co-applicant family.
 In most cases it is a requirement that the employee meets a maintenance requirement.
+This means that in addition to a sufficiently large income he or she also need to have a home of sufficient standard and size for the whole family to live in.

 If you apply for a permanent residence permit for the employee, and his or her family applies at the same time for residence permits, you must also attach